tulios/kafkajs/README.md

 ## Acknowledgements

-Thanks to [Sebastian Norde](https://github.com/sebastiannorde) for the awesome logo!
+Thanks to [Sebastian Norde](https://github.com/sebastiannorde) for the logo ❤️

 ## License